Select, then Balance: Exploring Exogenous Variable Modeling of Spatio-Temporal Forecasting: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets.} We conducted various experiments on two public real-world spatio-temporal datasets~\footnote{\href{https://zenodo.org/records/7308425}{https://zenodo.org/records/7308425}}, which contains hourly measurements collected from monitoring stations in Madrid during the periods 1 January to 30 June 2019 and 1 January to 30 June 2022.
-Each dataset includes monitoring data from air quality, meteorological, and traffic systems.
-We consider four forecasting tasks: (\romannumeral1) \AirNineteen~and \AirTwenty : predict $NO_{2}$ concentrations in air quality system using 2019 / 2022 data, with traffic and meteorological indicators as exogenous variables; (\romannumeral2) \SpeedNineteen~and \TrafficTwenty: predict traffic speed / intensity in the traffic system using 2019 / 2022 data, with other system indicators as exogenous variables.
-All dataset are chronologically split into training, validation, and test sets in a 7:2:1 ratio.
-In addition, it is worth noting that we also include the coding of dates as both past and future exogenous variables as input.
-More details on dataset, please refer to Appendix~\ref{appendix_datasets}.
+\textbf{Datasets.} We evaluate on several public real-world spatio-temporal datasets~\footnote{\href{https://zenodo.org/records/7308425}{https://zenodo.org/records/7308425}}, containing hourly measurements from air quality, meteorological, and traffic monitoring stations in Madrid (1 January–30 June, 2019/2022).
+We study four forecasting tasks: (\romannumeral1) \AirNineteen~and \AirTwenty: predict $NO_{2}$ in air quality domain concentrations with traffic and meteorological domain variables as exogenous inputs; (\romannumeral2) \SpeedNineteen~and \TrafficTwenty: predict traffic speed / intensity using other system indicators as exogenous variables.
+Datasets are chronologically split into train/val/test with ratio 7:2:1.
+Date encodings are included as past and future exogenous variables.
+More dataset details are provided in Appendix~\ref{appendix_datasets}.